-The reason orchid flowers and flower buds fall off is because of a sudden change in temperature or humidity.
-Orchids flowers and buds fall off due to low humidity or if the temperature increases or decreases suddenly, most often because of indoor heating in Winter or dry air from air conditioning.
+Orchid flowers and flower buds fall off because of a sudden change in temperature or humidity.
+Orchid flowers and buds fall off due to low humidity or if the temperature increases or decreases suddenly, most often because of indoor heating in Winter or dry air from air conditioning.

-It should be noted orchids naturally drop their flowers after 6-10 weeks as part of a natural cycle.
+I should highlight that orchids naturally drop their flowers after 6-10 weeks as part of a natural cycle.

-Most common reasons orchids drop flowers or developing flower buds:
+As there are several reasons for this, Here I have summarized the most common reasons orchids drop flowers or develop flower buds:

 Reasons for Orchid Flowers and Flower Buds Falling off: | Explanation: |